stevenjmesser/visitmy.website/_posts/2025-11-30-the-raised-beds.md

 Also picked up a book on permaculture by Graham Burnett, which is inspirational.
 Of course I’ve watched loads of videos on YouTube too, and it seems like a much better way of growing.

 For the last few months I’ve been thinking I really need a slow hobby, something physical where it takes a while to see the fruits of your labour.
-Running counts, but I wanted time to make things too.
+Running counts, but I wanted time to make and things too.
+And to care about maintenance, that was also important.
+So I picked gardening.

 Another bonus with gardening is that it makes use of our garden, which I neglected this year.
 (My partner did well to grow things, but all I mustered were some wildflowers.)

 Promise this won’t turn into a garden blog.
 On to the work stuff, which is why you’re probably here.